Iranian Association for Peace Studies: Activities and initiatives

 Since its inception, IAPS has been actively engaged in various activities and initiatives to fulfill its mission.
 These include:

 Organizing conferences, symposiums, and seminars on peace-related topics, featuring renowned scholars and practitioners.

 Publishing scholarly journals, books, and research papers to contribute to the academic discourse on peace studies.

 Collaborating with governmental and non-governmental organizations to implement peacebuilding projects and initiatives.

 Providing training and capacity-building programs for individuals and organizations involved in peacebuilding efforts.

 Facilitating networking opportunities for scholars, policymakers, and activists working in the field of peace studies.

 Future outlook

-As the Iranian Association for Peace Studies continues to grow and expand its reach, it remains dedicated to its vision of creating a more peaceful and just world through interdisciplinary scholarship, advocacy, and activism.
-By fostering dialogue, fostering understanding, and promoting cooperation, IAPS strives to contribute meaningfully to the advancement of peace and conflict resolution both within Iran and on a global scale.
+As the Iranian Association for Peace Studies continues its activities, it states that it seeks to promote peace studies through interdisciplinary scholarship, advocacy, and activism.
+By promoting dialogue, understanding and cooperation, IAPS aims to contribute to peace and conflict within Iran and internationally.